 Crestwood has instilled WRAP into all of our services and staff.
 WRAP has been implemented in each one of our programs, with a variety of approaches being used.
 While the curriculum of WRAP has core values and ethics that are to be adhered to, there are a variety of ways that it can be taught.
 Providing WRAP in a variety of approaches enables the client to choose the kind of approach that most directly appeals to their needs and interests.

 Crestwood believes in the healing power of WRAP and has established a WRAP Committee to support all of our programs to carry out the mission of WRAP — to improve wellness and quality of life for ALL, which includes clients and staff.

-Martha Crawford, Crestwood Administrator & Copeland Center Certified Advanced Level WRAP Facilitator
+Martha Crawford, Crestwood Administrator and Copeland Center Certified Advanced Level Facilitator

 Terry Paterson, Director of Education and Recovery Services

-The Crestwood WRAP Committee provides ongoing Corporate WRAP trainings, mentoring/technical assistance throughout our campus, and a new leading-edge project for 2016/2017: The Organizational WRAP Landscape (OWL) collaboration with The Copeland Center and CBHI.
+The Crestwood WRAP Committee provides ongoing Corporate WRAP trainings, mentoring/technical assistance throughout our campus, and a new leading-edge project since 2016.
+The Organizational WRAP Landscape (OWL) collaboration with The Copeland Center and CBHI.
 The OWL Project is intended to support the well-being of our workforce which supports our focus of wellness and recovery for those we serve.

 WRAP on our campuses is typically conducted 4-5 times per week, with two Certified WRAP Facilitators leading the oversight of the curriculum and leading groups.
 A typical WRAP class involves an open-ended or time-limited class cycle (depending on the facility).
 WRAP groups have the leader and clients in a circle, binders open, going through their plan together.
 It is a requirement of the WRAP curriculum that if you are going to teach it, you MUST be actively working on your own plan.
 This would include the group leader, sharing at an appropriate level, what is in their own plan.